 For now, I’ve been happy to let them explore the apps and see what they can make them do.
 We’ve had the most trouble with the Xylo app as it tends to crash on my iPad Mini.
 Additionally, since only one app (Go) can be used on my iPhone, it means having to set a timer so each of my kids gets a turn.

-Go and Path get used the most by the younger kids since they’re the simplest to use and get immediate results like changing the color of the LEDs and making funny sounds.
+Go and Path are used the most by the younger kids since they’re the simplest to use and get immediate results like changing the color of the LEDs and making funny sounds.
 Blockly keeps the older kids engaged and provides them with a challenge trying to get Dash and Dot to perform certain tasks or respond to certain situations.

 For now, the apps are only available on iTunes and Android.
 I’m not sure if there are plans to release Windows Phone versions.
 One thing I think would be very helpful would be to have a desktop app for programming the robots.
 Since they charge off a USB port it would also be nice to be able to utilize the connection to program them too.

 I need to follow up with Wonder Workshop to get some suggestions for resolving the stability problems with the Xylo app and to see if there are any future plans for Windows Phone or desktop apps.

 Look for a follow-up review in about a month.
 I’m looking forward to seeing what my kids can do with these wonderful characters.